raphslalom/ds-vm/slalomdsvm/readme.md

   ```bash
   jupyter notebook
   ```
- Jupyter notebook server will be running in `/home/vagrant`, you will be able to access this location (on the VM) and everything in it from the Jupyter "file browser".
+ Jupyter notebook server will be running in `/home/vagrant`, you will be able to access this location (on the VM) and everything in it from the "file browser" in the Jupyter web UI.

-3. Open the Jupyter UI in you web browser at [http://slalomdsvm:8888/](http://slalomdsvm:8888/).
+3. Open the Jupyter web UI in you web browser at [http://slalomdsvm:8888/](http://slalomdsvm:8888/).

 4. Open the example notebook located on the VM at `examples/earth_temp-slalomdsvm.ipynb` or create a new one (click `New` > `Python3`).